Vegan Tofu Pad Thai

 Pad Thai is easily one of my top two favorite Thai dishes (the contender being Pad Kee Mao, or Drunken Noodles).
 Traditionally, the dish is not vegan as it is made with fish sauce, dried shrimp, and eggs (excluding popular choices of protein which are beef, chicken, and shrimp).

-If you’re using dried rice noodles.
-Prior to cooking the rice noodles, you have to soften them with hot water first.
+If you’re using dried rice noodles, prior to cooking them, you have to soften them with hot water first.
 Alternatively, you could soak them in room temperature water ahead of time and keep them in the fridge.

 After soaking in hot water for around 4-5 minutes, the noodles should turn white (no longer translucent) like this.